firstandthird/clientkit/README.md

 > Both `color` and `vars` default values can be extended using your own configuration file.
 Use different key names to avoid name clashing.

+#### Color naming conventions

+To ease development process, some names create classes automatically that can be used.

+  * `background-[NAME]`: This will create a `bg-[NAME]` class which will apply the color as a background.
+So, `background-dark: #000` will create a `.bg-dark` class which will add a black background.
+  * `text-color-[NAME]`: This will create a `color-[NAME]` class which will apply the color as a text-color.
+So, `text-color-danger: #f00` will create a `.color-danger` class which will add change text to red.
+  * `background-text-[NAME]`: This will change text's color under a given background.
+So, having `background-text-dark: #fff` would mean that text inside of a `.bg-dark` class would be white.

+#### Other configurations

+Clientkit does a lot on the CSS side and provides a lot of classes and utilities to help you quickly scaffold any project.
+We plan on adding more docs around this.
+There are a lot of assumptions made in terms of fonts, sizes, spacing, etc which can be seen here: [conf/default-vars.yaml](conf/default-vars.yaml).

 ### Scripts

 Clientkit supports ES6 features by default, which are transpiled using Babel to make the code backwards-compatible with different browsers and versions.
 Targeted browsers can be configured using the [browserlist](https://github.com/browserslist/browserslist) property [described above](#default-common-configuration).